cerc-io/stack-orchestrator/app/data/stacks/mobymask-v2/watcher-p2p-network.md

 * Laconic Stack Orchestrator ([installation](/README.md#install))
 * A publicly reachable domain name with SSL setup

-This demo was tested on a `Ubuntu 22.04 LTS` machine with 8GBs of RAM
+This demo has been tested on a `Ubuntu 22.04 LTS` machine with 8GBs of RAM

 ## Setup